Table of Contents

 Epidemiology of Intestinal Motility Disorders

 Intestinal motility disorders are sometimes difficult to diagnose, but it is currently estimated that 30 million Americans complain of some sort of an intestinal motility disorder.
 Additionally, intestinal motility disorders constitute up to 45% of all GI conditions, making them a serious burden to the healthcare system.
-Fortunately, motility and morbidity associated with intestinal motility disorders is low.
+Fortunately, motility and morbidity associated with intestinal motility disorders are low.

 Functional intestinal motility disorders such as irritable bowel syndrome are more common in the younger population, ranging between 20 and 40 years old.
 Other forms of intestinal motility disorders are not age specific.
 Intestinal motility disorders are three times more common in females.